Distinguishing simple and complex contagion processes on networks

 Here, we put forward a new method based on the correlations between the order in which successive nodes in the network are reached by the spread and their basic local properties.
-We show that different paradigmatic models of simple and complex contagion lead to different correlation patterns, and how to exploit them to build a classification tool able to determine whether a given instance of a spread is due to a simple contagion, a threshold model or a higher-order contagion model.
-We emphasize that our method applies to single instances of a spread.
-Moreover, it does not require any information on the state of a host's neighbours when it becomes infectious.
-We investigate the robustness of our classifier with respect to incomplete data, as well as the possibility to apply it to a process taking place on a different network than the one on which the classifier has been calibrated.
+We show that paradigmatic models of simple and complex contagion lead to different correlation patterns, and how to exploit them to build a classification tool able to determine whether a given instance of a spread is due to a simple contagion, a threshold model or a higher-order contagion model.
+We investigate the robustness of our classifier with respect to incomplete data, and the possibility to apply it to a process taking place on an unknown network, i.e., different from the one(s) on which the classifier has been calibrated, as knowing the detailed structure of the network on which a contagion occurs is often challenging \cite{eames2015challenges,newman2018network,nuria2020mobile}.

-\paragraph*{Models of contagion.} We consider four models of contagion process on networks.
+\paragraph*{Models of contagion.} We consider four contagion processes on networks.
 For simplicity, we use SI models, i.e., each node can only be in two states, susceptible (S) or infected (I), and infected nodes do not recover.
-We consider processes in discrete time, and the models differ in the mechanism determining how a node can switch from the S to the I state.
+We consider processes in discrete time, differing in the mechanism determining how a node can switch from the S to the I state.

-We first consider a simple contagion process (Fig.~\ref{fig1}(a)): every susceptible node can be infected independently by each of its infected neighbors with a probability per unit time $\beta$.
-The disease spreads thus following the network structure of pairwise links among nodes.
+We first consider a \textit{simple contagion} process (Fig.~\ref{fig1}(a)): every susceptible node can be infected independently by each of its infected neighbors with a probability per unit time $\beta$.
+The disease spreads thus along the pairwise links among nodes.

-The second process (Fig.~\ref{fig1}(b)) is the \textit{threshold model}~\cite{watts2002simple}.
-In this deterministic model, a susceptible node becomes infected when the fraction of its neighbors that are infected reaches a threshold $\theta$.
-The example sketched in Fig.~\ref{fig1}(b) shows the case where $\theta=0.5$, so only the nodes which have at least half of their neighbors infected (black nodes) will be infected.
-This can represent for instance a situation where being infected means having a certain opinion, and a node can be convinced by its peers, eventually conforming itself to its neighborhood.
+The second process (Fig.~\ref{fig1}(b)) is the deterministic \textit{threshold model}~\cite{watts2002simple}: a susceptible node becomes infected when the fraction of its neighbors that are infected reaches a threshold $\theta$, to mimic the fact that an individual may adopt an innovation only if enough friends are already adopters.